Armband: Mourning

 In some cultures, a black armband signifies that the wearer is in mourning or wishes to identify with the commemoration of a family member, friend, comrade or team member who has died.
 This use is particularly common in the first meeting following the loss of a member.
 President Franklin D. Roosevelt wore a black armband mourning the recent death of his mother at the time he signed the declaration of war against Japan in December 1941.
 In association football, it is common for a team to wear black armbands in their next match after the death of a former player or manager.
 This may also be accompanied by a moment of silence at the start of the match.

-The phrase "black armband view of history" was introduced to the Australian political lexicon by conservative historian Geoffrey Blainey in 1993 to describe views of history which, he believed, posited that "much of Australian history had been a disgrace" and which focused mainly on the treatment of minority groups, especially Aborigines.
+The phrase "black armband view of history" was introduced to the Australian political lexicon by conservative historian Geoffrey Blainey in 1993 to describe views of history which, he believed, posited that "much of Australian history had been a disgrace" and which focused mainly on the treatment of minority groups, especially Aboriginal Australians.
 The term was used by Prime Minister John Howard, whose perspective on Australian history strongly contrasted with what he called the black armband view.

 Identity

-Armbands were used by the indigenous with more various designs from each different tribes.
+Armbands were used by indigenous people of America with more various designs from each different tribe.
 The different tribes that used armbands each have different materials and designs for each armband.
 The materials that the indigenous people used was Metal, Rawhides, leather, and beads.
 Many tribes like the Ute tribe, Algonquian tribes, Chippewa, Southeastern tribes, Northeastern tribes, Great Basin area tribes, Southwest tribes, Plateau tribe mostly common about their armbands.
 They use Floral or Geometrical designs on their armbands to give significance for their identity as themselves and part of their tribe.

 In cultures that used armbands for significance for identity as an individual and who they are in their tribe.
 Indigenous people use armbands for that exact reason, the armbands have designs to create the unique designs for their own identity.
 Beads are often used to create that uniqueness in designs.
 Beads that are mostly commonly used for designs but they show a story of who that indigenous person is.

 Beads were used to make the designs unique.
 They got beads from trading with the settlers from the 1800s, many of the beads come in different colors and also they were commonly used as glass.
 They did different designs like floral from spot stitching and geometrical from lazy stitching.

 Raw hides were also commonly used materials to make armbands because they are very comfortable to wear and they are easy to find in their area that they lived in.
 The indigenous people get their raw hide from deer, buffalo, cows, and goats.